vmoreno02/startup/README.md

 Whew, this was a doozy of an assignment.
 I think I've finally got the hang of event listeners and using the DOM.
 It took me a while to figure out that I can use the same ID in different files.
 I ended up using local storage more than I thought I would, but that will probably change once we start using external databases.
 The trickiest part was using local storage to remember which favorite checkboxes were checked and displaying them as such.

+// simon service

+Now that I've actually implemented some functionality, the Node.js/Express/Fetch stuff isn't so intimidating.
+It's a lot clearer to me now that Express sets stuff up in the background while fetch is used in the .js files to dynamically get and assign content.

 ----------------NOTES----------------